MathWorks-Teaching-Resources/Fluid-Mechanics/README.md

 <img src="https://user-images.githubusercontent.com/114016079/225101485-1086964e-8b83-4211-8441-1d781b87deb6.png" width="500">

 **In this script, students will...**
-- Learn about the concept of head losses in a pipping network
+- Learn about the concept of dimensionless number
-- Model a house plumbing using Simscape Fluids
+- Explore the design of the Ingenuity copter
 - Perform a complete dimensional analysis

 ## ##